macta/Launchpad/docs/reference/CLI.md

   can be used to send commands controlling the application using a TCP port.
 - `--enable-structured-logging` Enable structured logging.
 When enabled the log will be emitted in JSON format.
+- `--dry-run` Perform a dry run of the application.
+All the configuration will be loaded (and validated), but the application will not perform any changes.